varnishcache-friends/libvmod-geoip2/README.md

 ## About

 A Varnish 4 and 5 VMOD to query MaxMind GeoIP2 DB files.
+For varnish master see the devel branch.

 ## Requirements